-SUMMARY: This proposal presents the results of the U.S. Environmental Protection Agency's (EPA's) residual risk and technology review (RTR) for the National Emission Standards for Hazardous Air Pollutants (NESHAP) for major source Primary Copper Smelters as required under the Clean Air Act (CAA).
+Executive Summary.
+This proposal presents the results of the EPA's residual risk and technology review (RTR) for the NESHAP for major source Primary Copper Smelters as required under the CAA.
 Pursuant to the CAA, this action also presents the results of the technology review for the Primary Copper Smelting area source NESHAP.